 TL;DR

-Best vegan food in Hamline-Midway St. Paul: Ngon Vietnamese Bistro (799 University Ave W, Vietnamese, excellent tofu and vegetable dishes, $$), Trung Nam French Bakery (739 University Ave W, bánh mì with tofu option, $), Hampden Park Co-op (928 Raymond Ave, natural grocery with vegan hot bar, $).
+Best vegan food in Hamline-Midway St. Paul: Trung Nam French Bakery (739 University Ave W, banh mi with tofu option, $), Hampden Park Co-op (928 Raymond Ave, natural grocery with vegan hot bar, $), and nearby iPho by Saigon for vegetarian pho on University Ave.
+Ngon Vietnamese Bistro has permanently closed.
 Green Line light rail access makes this a no-car-required vegan dining destination.

 Hamline-Midway: St. Paul's Underrated Vegan Corridor